Slow or fast movements what is the best option?

 If your positive is slow since the first repetition, and you can't take more than a second in the negative, then you must be using too much weight.

 Each complete repetition should last an average of 3 to 6 seconds, and although you can, and you should even try other times, these should be the basis for your training.

-Don't forget, you must control the weight, and it shouldn't be the weight that controls you, that is, no cheating to get more weight, focus on the movement and the muscle group you work with, and give yourself enough time between series to be able to recover.
+Don't forget, you should control the weight, and it shouldn't be the weight that controls you, that is, no cheating to get more weight, focus on movement and the muscle group you work with, and give enough time between sets to be able to recover.